KevinGamezzz/FinalExam/README.md

-# I enojoyed working wand learning new programming stuff with the teache Hesus because I always liked programming and was excited to learn more.
+# I enjoyed working wand learning new programming stuff with the teache Hesus because I always liked programming and was excited to learn more.